 It basically depends on your residency status for tax purposes.
 If you’re considered a resident in Canada for tax purposes, then yes, all foreign income must be reported in Canada, so start by determining your residency status as defined by the Canada Revenue Agency.

-Working Holiday permit holders who live and have a bank account in Canada are generally considered Canadian residents for tax purposes.
-Work permit holders who stay in Canada for 183 or more days in the year may be considered a deemed resident of Canada.
+IEC permit holders who live and have a bank account in Canada are generally considered Canadian residents for tax purposes.
+Work permit holders who stay in Canada for 183 or more days in the year are considered a resident of Canada for tax purposes.

 What are my tax obligations if I make less than $30,000 a year as a freelancer?